JuliaLang/julia/doc/manual/strings.rst

 performance and semantics.
 If such code encounters non-ASCII text, it will gracefully fail with a clear error message, rather than silently introducing corrupt results.
-When this happens, modifying the code to handle non-ASCII data is straightforward and easy.
+When this happens, modifying the code to handle non-ASCII data is straightforward.

 There are a few noteworthy high-level features about Julia's strings: